 The basic facts about human history

 The adage “Those who don’t know history are destined to repeat it” is true.
 (Or anything comparable).
 Yeah, it’s crucial to learn your history—not just the famous figures and significant events, but also the smaller facts that shed light on their lives or the times they lived in.
 Perhaps it’s startling facts that causes you to re-evaluate accepted wisdom.
 That could be bizarre facts that is too unbelievable to be true.
-Whatever the case, the most entertaining historical facts are probably the titbits that are so bizarre and unique that they could never be replicated, even by someone who wanted to.
+Whatever the case, the most entertaining basic facts are probably the titbits that are so bizarre and unique that they could never be replicated, even by someone who wanted to.

 Once, turkeys were worshipped: historical facts